Letter from Professor Pae

 Dear Cellist,

 Working with a mentor who recognizes your potential and encourages you to realize the qualities that you have yet to identify in yourself can be a transformative experience.
-Throughout my 25+ year career as a soloist, chamber musician, and arts advocate, I have had many important teachers who shared their expertise, provided invaluable systems of support, and helped me navigate the most pivotal moments of my artistic life.
+Throughout my 30+ year career as a soloist, chamber musician, and arts advocate, I have had many important teachers who shared their expertise, provided invaluable systems of support, and helped me navigate the most pivotal moments of my life.
 Next to traveling and performing for audiences around the world, I find no greater joy than mentoring the next generation of young artists.

 Becoming a seasoned musician requires many skill sets: